tc39/notes/es9/2018-03/mar-22.md

 implementers who were present on the phone call expressed that this was something they were happy with

-AK: I just wanted to agress with MM overveiw, the WebAsembly case became more and more objvious that's become a problem.
+AK: I just wanted to agress with MM overveiw, the WebAssembly case became more and more objvious that's become a problem.
 THere's a lot of issue that's going into, both when you are using wasm in js with the current memory model and the dangers of using a lot of memory which we at least are looking at -- reducing memory usage overall this seems like a good fit for improvement

 DT: there hvae also been some changes in the api to more strongly stay away